Latency in System Design

 How does latency work?

-• The instant “Add to Cart” button is pressed, the clock for latency starts and browser initiate a request to the server.
+• “Add to Cart” button is pressed, the clock for latency starts and browser initiate a request to the server.

 • Server acknowledges the request and processes it.